adityasuman2025/MNgoTextEditor/README.md

 # mngo-text-editor
-This library available at [mngo-text-editor](https://www.npmjs.com/package/mngo-text-editor)
+This library is available at [mngo-text-editor](https://www.npmjs.com/package/mngo-text-editor)

 ## Brief: